LinuxForHealth/health-patterns/ingest/README.md

 ## Using the pattern

-By default, there are three important external services exposed by the Alvearie Ingestion Pattern: NiFi, Kafka via expose-kafka, and FHIR.
+By default, there are three important external services exposed by the Ingestion Pattern: NiFi, Kafka via expose-kafka, and FHIR.
 Again, as mentioned above, the urls for those services are provided in the post-deployment information.
 Let’s go through them one by one and discuss their corresponding functionality.

 #### [NiFi](https://github.com/apache/nifi)
 Let’s start with the alvearie-nifi service: `https://<<external-hostname>>/nifi`.
 Once you login using the `username` / `password` defined in the nifi section of the `values.yaml` (default is **alvearie** / **wats0nHealth**) you will see the Nifi canvas.